hdvanegasm/sealclub-artifacts/README.md

 https://github.com/hdvanegasm/warper.
 In the repository, you will find detailed instructions to set up and run the software.

-We do not consider the complete software needed to reproduce the experiments because the algorithm for detecting forgeries is a proprietary artifact.
+We do not include the complete software needed to reproduce the experiments because the algorithm for detecting forgeries is a proprietary artifact.